tylerlong/kickstart/README.md

 # kickstart

 Kick start a project by generating code according to boilerplate.
+Defined a boilerplate project and reuse it again and again to kick start new projects.
+All kinds of projects are supported no matter what programming languages they use.

 It's a much simpler alternative to [Yeoman](http://yeoman.io/).